-Qualifications: Nothing trumps prior experience in a similar high-paced job.
+Qualifications: Nothing trumps experience in a similar high-paced job.
 A strong work background that demonstrates managerial chops and ease with juggling a variety of roles is what this position comes down to.
 The business owner wants to instantly feel that things are being turned over to a capable pro who can keep the trains running on time.
 The International Facility Management Association offers a competency-based professional certification program for administrative services managers that might be worth exploring.

 4. Sales representative

 The nitty-gritty: Marketing and sales are the heartbeat of a small business.
 But as the company expands, it gets tricky.
 If the owner's time is spread too thin, he or she may have trouble devoting enough time to continually pump up new business and follow up on leads.
-An energetic and skilled salesperson who's adept at cold-calling, networking for new clients and keeping existing accounts happy can keep things rolling while the owner focuses on big-picture strategies.
+An energetic and skilled salesperson who is adept at cold-calling, networking for new clients and keeping existing accounts happy can keep things rolling while the owner focuses on big-picture strategies.
 This can be grueling work if you're thin-skinned, especially when it comes to cold-calling.
 So slip on your persuasive shoes, and polish up your confidence and composure.
 It's meet-and-greet time.

 Qualifications: Business owners look for candidates who know their market, have experience in their industry and have established relationships and contacts.
 Experience with "customer relationship management" software such as Salesforce may help.
-According to the Bureau of Labor Statistics, many people in this occupation have either the certified professional manufacturers representative (CPMR) certification or the certified sales professional (CSP) certification, both offered by the Manufacturers' Representatives Educational Research Foundation.
+According to the Bureau of Labor Statistics, many people in this occupation have either certified professional manufacturers representative (CPMR) or certified sales professional (CSP) certification, both offered by the Manufacturers' Representatives Educational Research Foundation.
 Obtaining these credentials typically involves completing formal technical training and passing an exam.

 5. Web strategist

 The nitty-gritty: A website is the public face of a firm and a prime marketing tool for most businesses these days.
-Potential customers want to be able to find a company on the Web and conduct business online — without ever picking up a phone.
-A savvy small-business operator will want to bring on board an expert who can pinpoint the best ways to leverage the Web and social media to grow the business.
+Potential customers want to be able to find a company on the web and conduct business online — without ever picking up a phone.
+A savvy small-business operator will want to bring on board an expert who can pinpoint the best ways to leverage the web and social media to grow the business.
 That's where you come in.
 You may be hired to do one piece of a plan, but many start-ups need someone who can do it all.
 You may be a techie and create applications like a retail checkout tool or write software code.
 Your creative side may be called on to design the layout of the website and incorporate audio, graphics and video.
 The job might entail monitoring website traffic, answering comments, updating content and fixing broken links.